Lecture Notes in Statistical Mechanics and Mesoscopics

 In the phase diagram ${(T,h)}$ of the Ising model it is customary to indicate the discontinuity of the first order transition by a solid line that stretches from ${(0,0)}$ to ${(T_c,0)}$.
 Similarly, in the phase diagram ${(T,\mu)}$ of the lattice gas the discontinuity is indicated by a solid line that stretches from ${(0,\bar{u})}$ to ${(T_c,\bar{u})}$.
 However in practice it is customary to use a ${(T,P)}$ phase diagram.
-Here we bring the phase diagram of water as an example [Wikipedia]:
+Here we bring the phase diagrams for conventional gas-liquid-solid transition, for water, for Helium-II and for Helium-III [taken from the web]: